 The medical document can be issued maximum 6 months before the date of your application.

 8. In the case of a minor of age (under 18), a letter of parental authorization.
-Both parents need to sign this letter.
+Both parents need to sign this letter and the signatures must be notarized.
 The letter specifies the purpose and the duration of the stay in Belgium.